Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Evaluation Scheme 2: TeaFarm -- a Counterfactual-driven Evaluation Pipeline for Long-term Conversations

 \subsection{TeaFarm Results}

-In Table~\ref{tab:teafarm_results}, we present model performance in \teafarm evaluations. \theanine outperforms all baselines, especially in CC.
-Ablations perform worse than original \theanine, again proving the efficacy and necessity of relation-aware linking and timeline refinement.
-Surprisingly, all settings result in low correct rates, qualifying \teafarm as a proper challenge for stress-testing dialogue systems in long-term conversations.
+In Table~\ref{tab:teafarm_results}, \theanine shows higher SR than baselines, especially in CC.
+Ablations perform slightly worse than the original, again proving the efficacy of relation-aware linking and timeline refinement.
+Surprisingly, all settings have low SRs, qualifying \teafarm as a proper pipeline for stress-testing dialogue agents in long-term conversations.

-Interestingly, baselines that utilize retrievers (just like \theanine) show superior performance than those relying on LLMs for memory selection (\ie, RSum-LLM, MemoChat, and COMEDY).\footnote{Memory update does not affect Memory Retrieval's performance.
-We believe it is because the counterfactual questions are made to counter the newest stage of each event.
-The removal of older memories thus does not have much impact.} This pattern, unexpectedly, supports our idea of revisiting memory retrieval in the era of LLMs.
+Interestingly, baselines using retrievers (same as \theanine) show superior performance than settings only relying on LLMs (\ie, RSum-LLM, MemoChat, and COMEDY).
+This, unexpectedly, supports our efforts in developing a new paradigm of memory management in the era of LLMs.\footnote{Memory update does not affect Memory Retrieval's performance.
+We believe it is because counterfactual questions are made to counter the newest stage of each event.
+The removal of older memories thus does not have much impact.}